Purdue's Sackler family fights 'inflammatory' Massachusetts opioid case

 "Not a single document shows an individual director engaging in any unlawful conduct regarding the sale of prescription opioids or ordering anyone else to do so," the Sacklers' lawyers wrote.

+Healey, in a statement, called the motion "an attempt to avoid accountability."

 At least 35 states have cases pending against Purdue.
-A handful have also named Sackler family members as defendants, including Richard Sackler, Theresa Sackler and Mortimer D.A.
+Four have also named Sackler family members as defendants, including Richard Sackler, Theresa Sackler and Mortimer D.A.
 Sackler.

 Last week, Purdue reached its first settlement in the recent wave of lawsuits, agreeing with the Sacklers to a $270 million deal with Oklahoma's attorney general.
-The Sacklers were not named as defendants in Oklahoma's lawsuit.
+Oklahoma's lawsuit did not name Sacklers as defendants.

 Purdue had been exploring filing for bankruptcy before the accord's announcement, Reuters reported in early March.

-(Reporting by Nate Raymond in Boston; Editing by Noeleen Walder and Tom Brown)
+(Reporting by Nate Raymond in Boston; editing by Noeleen Walder, Tom Brown and Bill Berkrot)